rosenfeld/oojs_assets_enabler/README.md

 Then browse to http://localhost:5000 and see your specs passing.

+Alternatively you can add this repository to some subdirectory and optionally symlink Rakefile to your root app.

 Take a look at [this oojs enabled Grails sample application](https://github.com/rosenfeld/grails-oojs).

 Happy coding! :)